kubernetes-sigs/gateway-api/geps/gep-713/index.md

 #### Conflict resolution

-If multiple metaresources target the same context, this is considered to be a conflict.
+If multiple metaresources target the same context (that is, multiple instances of the same metaresource kind acting on the same hierarchy have the same effective target), this is considered to be a conflict.

-Conflicts must be resolved by applying a defined *merge strategy* (see further definition in the next section), where the metaresource considered higher between two conflicting specs dictates the merge strategy according to which the conflict must be resolved, defaulting to the lower spec (more specific) beating the higher one if not specified otherwise.
+Conflicts must be resolved by applying a defined *merge strategy* (see further definition in the next section).

+When resolving conflicts, the metaresource higher in the relevant hierarchy dictates the merge strategy.
+After that, the merge strategy's conflict resolution rules apply.
+If no merge strategy is specified, then implementations should use more-specific-wins merge strategy by default.

-The following criteria MUST be applied to determine which metaresources are higher or lower and thus infer which merge strategy to apply to calculate the effective spec, continuing on ties:
+To determine which metaresources attached to objects in a hierarchy are higher or lower, use the following rules, continuing on ties:

-1. Between two metaresources at different levels of the hierarchy, the one attached higher in the hierarchy MUST be considered higher than the one attached lower in the hierarchy.
+1. Between two metaresources at different levels of the hierarchy, the one attached higher wins (i.e. dictates the merge strategy to use to resolve the conflict).
-2. Between two metaresources at the same level of the hierarchy, the older metaresource based on creation timestamp MUST be considered higher than the newer one.
+2. Between two metaresources at the same level of the hierarchy, the older metaresource based on creation timestamp wins.
-3. Between two metaresources at the same level of the hierarchy and identical creation timestamps, the metaresource appearing first in alphabetical order by `{namespace}/{name}` MUST be considered higher than the other.
+3. Between two metaresources at the same level of the hierarchy and identical creation timestamps, the metaresource appearing first in alphabetical order by `{namespace}/{name}` wins.

 #### Abstract process for calculating Effective metaresources